PrabinTam/Capstone-Project/README.md

 # Capstone-Project
+External Libraries used in this project so far:
+Watcdog
+psutil
+requests

 This is a project I am doing for capstone project.
 First, I will mention that this is still ongoing project hence the files I have commited will undergo changes.